Enter the country or territory for the information paper you want. (We do not have information papers on all countries.)

-National Government – A majority government, led by the centre-left Social Democratic Party and supported by the Croatian People's Party, the Istrian Democratic Assembly and the Croatian Pensioners' Party, and minority representatives.
-The government is appointed by the President and confirmed by the parliament.
+National Government – Appointed by the president and confirmed by parliament.
+The current national government, appointed in December 2011, is a majority government, led by the centre-left Social Democratic Party, supported by the Croatian People's Party, the Istrian Democratic Assembly and the Croatian Pensioners' Party, and minority representatives.

-National legislature – unicameral parliament comprising a maximum of 160 deputies (currently 151 deputies).
+National legislature – Unicameral parliament (Hrvatski Sabor) comprising 151 deputies.